shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 storefront:
     csrf:
         enabled: true
-        # The internal Shopware http cache replaces the csrf token on the fly.
+        # The internal Shopware HTTP cache replaces the CSRF token on the fly.
 This can't be done in reverse proxy.
-So we use ajax to get a csrf token
+So we use AJAX to get a CSRF token
         mode: ajax
     reverse_proxy:
         enabled: true